 Editors are available to the press for comment at email@example.com.
 Please contact staffers individually about panels, podcasts, and writing opportunities.

-WWAC is maintained as a safer space for women and non-binary folks.
+WWAC is maintained as a safer space for underrepresented voices.
 As such, all comments are moderated.
 Bullying, harassment, threats, and bigotry are grounds for immediate banishment.
-Please find our comment policy here.
+You can find our comment policy here.